gabdube/native-windows-gui/readme.md

   - Color dialog
 - Support for low level system message capture.
 - Cross compiling and testing from Linux to Windows with Wine and mingw.
-  - Not all features are supported
+  - Not all features are supported (but over 90% are, thanks WINE!)
+  - See `https://zork.net/~st/jottings/rust-windows-and-debian.html` for the steps to follow

 ## Performance